vicchi/wp-quadratum/readme.txt

 The shortcode also supports multiple *attributes* which allow you to customise the way in which the shortcode is expanded into the checkin map:

 * the `width` attribute
+* the `width_units` attribute
 * the `height` attribute
+* the `height_units` attribute
 * the `zoom` attribute

 = The "width" Attribute =

-The `width` attribute, in conjunction with the `height` attribute specifies the width, in pixels, of the map to be inserted into a post or page.
-If omitted, the map width defaults to a value of `300px`.
+The `width` attribute, in conjunction with the `height` attribute specifies the width of the map to be inserted into a post or page.
+If omitted, the map width defaults to a value of `300`.

+= The "width_units" Attribute =

+The `width_units` attribute, specifies how the value specified in the `width` attribute should be interpreted.
+Valid values for this attribute as `px` and `%`, denoting that the `width` attribute should be interpreted in pixels or as a percentage respectively.
+If omitted, this attribute defaults to a value of `px`.

 = The "height" Attribute =

-The `height` attribute, in conjunction with the `width` attribute specifies the height, in pixels, of the map to be inserted into a post or page.
-If omitted, the map height defaults to a value of `300px`.
+The `height` attribute, in conjunction with the `width` attribute specifies the height of the map to be inserted into a post or page.
+If omitted, the map height defaults to a value of `300`.

+= The "height_units" Attribute =

+The `height_units` attribute, specifies how the value specified in the `height` attribute should be interpreted.
+Valid values for this attribute as `px` and `%`, denoting that the `height` attribute should be interpreted in pixels or as a percentage respectively.
+If omitted, this attribute defaults to a value of `px`.

 = The "zoom" Attribute =